robskillington/NScribely/README.md

 # NScribely

-A scribe client that is a producer for use with scribely
+A scribe client and a scribely producer for use with scribely

 ## Roadmap